These guidelines and tips will help you have a home that feels well put together and beautiful…your next level home!

 HELPFUL MEASUREMENTS AND GUIDELINES

-Not everything in design is an absolute, but these will help you make your space look right!
+Not everything in design is an absolute, but these are good guidelines to follow!

 LIVING ROOMS